Mary King (merchant): Early life and family

-She was born in Edinburgh towards the end of the 16th century.
-Thanks to her legal discharge of 1613, it is possible to positively identify Mary as the daughter of Jonet King and Alexander King.
+She was born in Edinburgh towards the end of the 16th century, the daughter of Jonet King and Alexander King.
 Her mother, Jonet King, was the daughter of Alexander King, advocate.
-Her mother's first husband, James Mosman, was executed for his support of Mary, Queen of Scots.
+Her mother's first husband, James Mosman, was executed in 1573 for his support of Mary, Queen of Scots.
 Jonet then remarried a cousin from Aberdeen, also named Alexander King.
 Mary had at least two other siblings: James King and William King.
-James is named in Mary's legal discharge of 1613 as her elder brother and heir to her deceased father's property.
+James was her elder brother and heir to her deceased father's property.
 Her brother William seems to have been closest in age to Mary and have had a closer relationship with her.
 In August 1616, as recorded on the same page of Edinburgh's parish records, Mary married Thomas Nimmo and William married Margaret Cass.

-Thomas and Mary had four children – Alexander, Euphame, Jonet and William.
-Mary's brother William was the witness (godparent) to all of her children.
-He was recorded as 'William King, Regent in Philosophy' in the baptismal record of Mary's daughter Jonet (no doubt named after their mother).
-This identifies William as the professor of philosophy who taught at the University of Edinburgh from 1607 until 1630 and who was then minister of Cramond church from 1631 until his death in 1632.
-Moreover, Thomas Craufurd, William's contemporary at the University of Edinburgh and historian of the university, states that William was the 'son of a north country gentleman, who, marrying a sister of Alexander King, Advocate, had settled himself in Edinburgh, attending the laws.'
+Thomas and Mary King had four children – Alexander, Euphame, Jonet and William.
+Mary's brother William was a witness at the baptisms of all of her children.
+He was recorded as "William King, Regent in Philosophy" in the baptismal record of Mary's daughter Jonet (no doubt named after their mother), identifying him as the professor of philosophy who taught at the University of Edinburgh from 1607 until 1630 and who was then minister of Cramond church from 1631 until his death in 1632.
+Thomas Craufurd, William's contemporary at the University of Edinburgh and historian of the university, states that William was the "son of a north country gentleman, who, marrying a sister of Alexander King, Advocate, had settled himself in Edinburgh, attending the laws".

 Mary's mother Jonet was an independent business woman, who was 'actively involved in the property trade.'
 One of Jonet's properties was the house now known as John Knox House in Edinburgh, which was the property of her first husband James Mosman whose initials 'J' 'M' are still visible today on the house.
 The house was seized after James Mosman's execution, but was legally regained by Jonet after her marriage to Mary's father Alexander and before James, Mary, and William King were born.

 Like her mother, Mary was also an independent business woman, involved in the manufacturing of garments and fine cloths, which were then sold from a shop on the High Street called a laich forebooth, or a low stall.
 As a burgess, she also had voting rights in the city, another indicator of her own social standing.